yong-lim/mmc-staff/_pages/all.md

 ---
 layout: post
 title: All the video tutorials
-desc: This is a list of all the videos tutorials.
+desc: This is a list of all the video tutorials.
 ---
 {% include post_card_list.html %}